Reunion Gift Counting Guidelines

 Anniversary Reunion Year Gift Counting Guidelines

 To further promote Clarkson University’s reunion giving program, and to provide clear, fair and consistent guidelines for alumni and fundraising staff, a comprehensive, multi-year approach to crediting annual, capital and deferred gifts has been outlined for all anniversary (5-year) reunion classes.
-This approach recognizes the importance of each donor’s individual philanthropic plan and timeline, while at the same time maximizes the impact reunion class gifts can have at Clarkson and in the Evolution to Excellence (E2E) fundraising campaign.
-All eligible gifts will follow the documentation and counting guidelines established for the E2E comprehensive fundraising campaign.
+This approach recognizes the importance of each donor’s individual philanthropic plan and timeline, while at the same time maximizes the impact reunion class gifts can have at Clarkson and in fundraising campaigns.

 July 1, 2007